ido50/Szyslak/README.md

 		- `children` - see following paragraph.

 	  If the YAML/JSON front matter of the file has a field called `needs_children` with a true value, Szyslak will look at all the subdirectories of the current working directory (just one level down) and look for a file named `index.html` in each of these directories.
 For all `index.html` files found, their front matter is loaded.
 An object with all these front matters will be added to the context object, under the field `children`.
 The keys of this object will be the names of the subdirectories, and the values are the parsed front matters.

-	  If the YAML/JSON front matter of the file has a field called `template`, the content of the file will be rendered into that template before continuing to the next step.
-Notice this is not intended to replace the layout template.
-The rendered HTML will be the content rendered into the layout template.
-The same context object is available inside this template.

-	  The resulting content is again rendered into the `layout.html` template (with the same context object).
-The resulting content is copied to the appropriate location in the `dist/` directory.
+	  The resulting HTML content of this process is copied to the appropriate location in the `dist/` directory.
 	- If the file has a `.roo` extension, it is compiled to CSS and minified, before being copied.
 	- If the file has a `.js` or `.css` extension, it is minified and copied.
 	- All other files are simply copied as is.